-Given that ACCEPT is undecidable, this claim seems hardly surprising.
-After all, HALT seems to be a more difficult language than ACCEPT.
-The proof of Theorem 5.12 is, in fact, based on this intuition and called a reduction.
-We show that a hypothetical TM (algorithm) that decides HALT could also be used to decide ACCEPT.
-This, however, leads to a contradiction, because we already know that ACCEPT is undecidable.
-Proof.
-Suppose that a TM H existed that decides HALT.
-Then, we can use M to construct a TM H that decides ACCEPT as well.
-This TM processes inputs of the form $\lfloor (M, w) \rfloor$ by executing (at most) two steps: 1) run TM H on input $\lfloor (M, w) \rfloor$ to decide whether M halts on input w or not. proof by reduction undecidable = not decidable 58 - 2.a) if it doesn't halt, output reject (if M(w) does never halt, it will also never accept); - 2.b) else if M(w) does halt at some point, we can use a universal TM to simulate TM M on input w.
-We output accept if U(∟(M, w) ⊥) = M(w) = accept and reject if U(∟(M, w) ⊥) = M(w) = reject.
-By construction, this combination of TM H and a universal TM U correctly decides the language ACCEPT.
+Given that Accept is undecidable, this claim should be hardly surprising.
+After all, Halt seems to be a more difficult language than Accept.
+The proof of Theorem 5.9 is, in fact, based on this intuition and called a reduction.
+We show that a hypothetical TM (algorithm) that decides Halt could also be used to decide Accept.
+This, however, leads to a contradiction, because we already know that Accept is undecidable. proof by reduction Proof of Theorem 5.9.
+Suppose that a TM H existed that decides Halt.
+Then, we can use H to construct a TM A that decides Accept as well.
+This new TM processes inputs of the form $\lfloor (M, w) \rfloor$ by executing (at most) two steps: - 1) run TM H on input $\lfloor (M, w) \rfloor$ to decide whether M halts on input w. - 2.a) if it does not halt, output reject (if M(w) does never halt, it will also never accept); - 2.b) else if M(w) does halt at some point, we can use a universal TM to simulate TM M on input w.
+We output accept if $U(\lfloor (M,w) \rfloor) = M(w) = accept$ and reject if $U(\lfloor (M,w) \rfloor) = M(w) = reject$.
+By construction, such a combination of TM H and a universal TM U would correctly decide the language ACCEPT.
 This, however, is impossible.
-And, because we know that the universal TM U has to work, the problem must be the TM H. The only solution is that it is impossible to decide the halting problem.
-5.3.3 Two uncomputable languages We say that a language is uncomputable if it is not even semi-decidable.
+And, because we know that the universal TM U has to work, the problem must be the other TM H. The only solution is that it is impossible to decide the halting problem.
+5.3.3 Two uncomputable languages We say that a language is uncomputable if it is not even semidecidable.
 This is the hardest class of languages (decision problems) conceivable.
-The complements of the two undecidable languages we have considered - ACCEPT and HALT - are exemplary for this 'nastiest' class of decision problems.
-Theorem 5.10 The language co-ACCEPT introduced in Eq.
+The complements of the two undecidable languages we have considered - Accept and Halt - are exemplary for this 'nastiest' class of decision problems. uncomputable = not semidecidable Theorem 5.10 The language co-Accept introduced in Eq.
 (5.4) is uncomputable.

 Although this theorem looks even stronger than the mathematical results from the last section, it turns out to be almost an immediate consequence of them.
-The only missing ingredient is the following logical implication Lemma 5.11 Suppose that a language $A \subseteq \Sigma^$ and its complement co- $A = \overline{A}$ are both semi-decidable.
-Then, A must in fact be decidable.
+The only missing ingredient is the following logical implication.
+Lemma 5.11 Suppose that a language $A \subseteq \Sigma^$ and its complement co- $A = \bar{A}$ are both semidecidable.
+Then, A must, in fact, be decidable.
 We leave the proof as a simple exercise.

 Proof of Theorem 5.10.
 By contradiction.
-Recall that we have already shown that ACCEPT is semi-decidable (Lemma 5.5).
-Suppose now, that co-ACCEPT were semi-decidable as well.
+Recall that we have already shown that ACCEPT is semidecidable (Lemma 5.5).
+Suppose now, that co-ACCEPT were semidecidable as well.
 Then, Lemma 5.11 would imply that ACCEPT must actually be decidable.
 This, however, is in direct contradiction to Theorem 5.8.
-Hence, co-ACCEPT cannot be semi-decidable to begin with.
+Hence, co-ACCEPT cannot be semidecidable to begin with.
 Finally, let us turn our attention to the complement of the halting problem.
 By now, it should not come as a surprise that this language is uncomputable as well.
-Theorem 5.12 The language co-HALT introduced in Eq.
+Theorem 5.12 The language co-Halt introduced in Eq.
 (5.4) is uncomputable.

 The proof is almost identical to the proof of Theorem 5.10 and we leave it as a (very easy) exercise.
 Theorem 5.12 was originally proved by Turing, but we have presented a slightly more modern derivation.

-5.4 Interpretations and implications It is worthwhile to take some time to reflect about the mathematical proof behind Theorem 5.8.
-The proof is based on contradiction, or, more precisely a uncomputable = not semi-decidable paradox.
+5.4 Interpretations and implications

+It is worthwhile to take some time to reflect about the mathematical proof behind Theorem 5.8.
+The proof is based on contradiction, or, more precisely a paradox.
 Here is a famous and instructive example:

+liar's paradox

-liar's paradox I am not telling the truth (liar's paradox).
+I am never telling the truth

+(liar's paradox).